unspace/ember-banco/README.md

 learning Ember since we are all familiar with it &mdash; and the scope can be huge.

-## Why Ember?

-Ember does not attempt to veil the complexity of building client MVC software.
-It aims to be the best library for building client MVC applications in the browser.
-It does this by taking the best from decades-worth of knowledge in the desktop world and applying it to the web platform &mdash; the Ember way is the web standards way.

-Because of Ember's nature, it can be daunting to get up and running, especially if you have little or no experience with JavaScript or designing client-residing programs.
-Ember is to frontend web applications what finite state machines are to control statements (if-else-if).
-It can be hard to have to formalize your toughts in a certain way when you are not used to it.
-It can seem limiting, or even broken, but in a short time things click and you have a new approach for building more robust software that you will be proud of.

-Additionally, as your project expands in scope Ember's value becaomes an order of magnitude greater.
-Ember is aware of software's nature to grow and change over time, this is a very real problem that Ember is excellent at dealing with.

 ## Ember CLI

 [Ember CLI](http://www.ember-cli.com) is not Ember, but a command-line tool for